openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 1. [Install an OpenZiti Tunneler app](https://docs.openziti.io/docs/downloads)
 1. Optional: Install `curl` and `jq` for testing an OpenZiti Service in the terminal.

+Make sure these command-line tools are available in your executable search `PATH`.

 ## Create the `miniziti` Cluster

 First, let's create a brand new `minikube` profile named "miniziti".